Skip to content

 Reading Tip: How to Track Instagram Stories of Influencers

 If your objective is to drive web traffic, the number of link clicks is the most relevant metric to measure the success of your campaigns.
-Developments within the Instagram app have facilitated the ease of inserting links into posts, such as the “Swipe-up” function on Instagram stories.
-If you tag UTM (urchin tracking module) parameters in the URL used, you can easily track how much traffic is generated from that particular piece of content.
+Developments within the Instagram app have facilitated the ease of inserting links into posts.
+If you use a UTM code in the URL, you can easily track how much traffic is generated from that particular piece of content.

 With so many numbers to stay on top of, we understand the challenges that marketers face in creating timely and insightful reports.